Skip to main content

 • In attenuated FAP or AFAP, patients have fewer polyps (less than 100), and colorectal cancer tends to occur at a later age (40s and 50s).

-• Turcot syndrome is a rare inherited condition in which people have a higher risk of many adenomatous polyps and colorectal cancer.
-People with Turcot syndrome who have the APC gene are also at risk of a specific type of brain cancer called medulloblastoma.
+• In Turcot syndrome, people who have APC gene mutation are at a high risk of having many adenomatous polyps and colorectal cancer, but also a specific type of brain cancer called medulloblastoma.

-Rare inherited syndromes linked to colorectal cancer
+Rare inherited conditions linked to colorectal cancer

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 American Cancer Society.
 Cancer Facts & Figures 2023.
 Atlanta, Ga: American Cancer Society; 2023.

 American Cancer Society.
-Colorectal Cancer Facts & Figures 2020-2022.
-Atlanta, Ga: American Cancer Society; 2020.
+Colorectal Cancer Facts & Figures 2023-2025.
+Atlanta, GA.

 Ballester V, Rashtak S, Boardman L. Clinical and molecular features of young-onset colorectal cancer.
 World J Gastroenterol.
 2016; 22(5):1736-1744.